Vyral/base-template/_posts/2018-09-20-6-mistakes-to-avoid-when-selling.md

 **4. Neglecting to declutter.** Most buyers start their home searches online, so you want your pictures to show off your home, not your stuff.
 If you leave your home cluttered, there’s a good chance buyers won’t want to look at your home.
 To help declutter, get boxes to pack up personal items and store them in the garage or a storage pod.&nbsp;

-**5. Not allowing adequate access to your home.** Make sure your home is show ready for potential buyers to see your home because I found out that eight out of 10 buyers won’t try to see your home a second time.&nbsp;
+**5. Not allowing adequate access to your home.** Make sure your home is show-ready for potential buyers, because I found out that eight out of 10 won’t try to see your home a second time.&nbsp;

 **6. Getting too emotional about your house.** Sellers are sometimes very attached to their homes because they have a lot of memories there, but when you sell your home, you need to look at it as a property, not your home.
 If someone gives you a lowball offer or they talk about remodeling the home once they move in, don’t take it personally, especially if you got the money you wanted.&nbsp;